WTJEE/mongo-configs/.github/wiki/Messages-API.md

 messages.get("general.playerJoined", "pl", "player", player.getName());
 ```

+If you must touch Bukkit API objects, use `Bukkit.getScheduler().runTask` inside the continuation to hop back to the main thread.

 ## Keeping it fast

 - Reuse the same `PluginMessages` instance when calling `getOrCreateFromObject` so schema discovery happens once.
 - Avoid `join()` or `get()` on the main thread; chain futures or schedule sync callbacks to the game thread.
 - Call `configManager.reloadCollection("help-messages")` or `reloadAll()` asynchronously if you need live updates; caches are warmed automatically.
 - Prefer short, flat lists over deeply nested documents when you can; each nested class adds a small amount of reflection work only during initial sync.
-- If you use custom colour processing, set it through `configManager.setColorProcessor` once so formatting happens off-thread.
+- If you use custom colour processing, the Paper module wires in `BukkitColorProcessor`.
+Replace it once at startup via `configManager.setColorProcessor` if you need different formatting.

 Continue with [Best Practices](Best-Practices) for production advice or jump ahead to the [Example Plugin](Example-Plugin).